What is Rh incompatibility?

 When the Rh antibodies cross the placenta it may attack the baby’s red blood cells.

 Hemolytic anemia is a condition where blood cells are destroyed faster than they can be replaced by the body.
-Oxygen is carried by red blood cells across all region of the body.
+Oxygen is carried by red blood cells across all regions of the body.

 Without enough red blood cells, then your baby will not get enough oxygen.
 This may lead to serious issues.
 Severe hemolytic anemia may be deadly to your child.